-The use and abuse of alcohol among teenagers is remarkably common.
-According to statistics released by the Substance Abuse and Mental Health Services Administration, more than 70 percent of teens have had at least one drink by the time they reach age 18.
+The Substance Abuse and Mental Health Services Administration, more than 70 percent of teens have had at least one drink by the time they reach age 18.
 Since this abuse is so common, it’s not surprising that many teens with very persistent cases of addiction simply don’t believe they have a problem.
 Everywhere they turn, they might see people drinking.
 They might even be capable of providing the names of other teens who drink more often or who down more alcohol when they do drink.
 Teens like this might not believe they even have alcoholism, but that doesn’t mean treatment programs can’t help.

 Alcohol addictions don’t form due to a character defect, and teens who have these addictions aren’t trying to hurt their families or otherwise cause harm.
 Instead, teens with alcoholism have a very serious medical condition that can impact the way they think, feel and interact with the world.
 Alcohol might be the most important thing in that teen’s life, but all the while, the teen might have a variety of excuses that can be used to put a positive spin on a very dangerous situation.
 Instead of being addicted, teens might suggest that they’re just experimenting.
 Instead of being compelled to drink, these teens might suggest that they can stop anytime they’d like to do so.
 It’s called denial, and it’s a defining characteristic of an addiction.

 Since denial is so common among people with addictions, treatment professionals have devised a variety of therapies that can help to banish destructive thoughts and help people see the reality of their situation.
 In therapy, counselors might ask teens to:

 - Explain how alcohol helps them to reach their goals